+MORTGAGEF'S NOTICE OF SALE OF REAL ESTATE

-MORTGAGEE'S NOTICE OF SALE OF REAL ESTATE
+MORTGAGEE'S NOTICE OF SALE OF REAL ESTATE By virtue and in execution of the Power of Sale contained in a certain Mortgage given by Robert C. McAnespie and Suzanne F. McAnespie to Wells Fargo

-MORTGAGEE'S NOTICE OF SALE OF REAL ESTATE By virtue and in execution of the Power of Sale contained in a certain Mortgage given by Robert C. McAnespie and Suzanne F. McAnespie to Wells Fargo Home Mortgage, Inc., dated April 24, 2000 and recorded with the Middlesex County (Northern District) Registry of Deeds at Book 10779, Page 219 for breach of the conditions of said Mortgage and for the purpose of foreclosing same will be sold at Public Auction at 12:00 PM on August 10, 2018 at 39 Barton Avenue aka 47 Barton Avenue, Dracut, MA, all and singular the premises described in said Mortgage, to wit:
+Home Mortgage, Inc., dated April 24, 2000 and recorded with the Middlesex County (Northern District) Registry of Deeds at Book 10779, Page 219 for breach of the conditions of said Mortgage and for the purpose of foreclosing same will be sold at Public Auction at 12:00 PM on August 10, 2018 at 39 Barton Avenue aka

+47 Barton Avenue, Dracut, MA, all and singular the premises described in said Mortgage, to wit:

-The land in said Dracut, with the buildings thereon, situated on the northerly side of Barton Avenue and the easterly side of Fanning Avenue and thus bounded and described: SOUTHERLY by said Barton Avenue, one hundred seventeen and 76/100 (117.76) feet; EASTERLY by Lot 18 on a plan of land hereinafter mentioned, one hundred twelve and 75/100 (112.75) feet; NORTHERLY by Lot 13 on said plat, ninety-five (95) feet; and WESTERLY by said Fanning Avenue, one
+The land in said Dracut, with the buildings thereon, situated on the northerly side of Barton Avenue and the easterly side of Fanning Avenue and thus bounded and described: SOUTHERLY by said Barton Avenue, one hundred seventeen and 76/100 (117.76) feet;

-(95) feet; and WESTERLY by said Fanning Avenue, one hundred nineteen and 22/100 (119.22) feet.
-Containing 12,080 square feet of land and being Lot 17 on a plan entitled "Varnun Heights, Dracut, Massachusetts, belonging to Costas Psoinos and Antonios Katsikas" sub-divided June, 1956, and recorded in Middlesex North District Registry of Deeds, Plan Book 87, Plan 200 as arrended by a plan drawn by Dana F. Perkins & Sons, Inc., C.E.'s, dated September 13, 1960 and recorded with said Registry in Plan Book 93, Plan 114.
-This conveyance is made subject to a Grant to New recorded with said Registry in Plan Book 93, Plan 114.
-This conveyance is made subject to a Grant to New England Telephone & Telegraph Co., et al dated December 11, 1957, and recorded with said Registry, Book 1392, Page 343, insofar as now in force and applicable to the premises hereby conveyed.
-Also conveyed subject to any restrictions which are of record and still in force and applicable to the premises hereby conveyed.
-For title, see deed from Donald J. Vallois and Donna M. Vallois, f/k/a Donna M. Downey dated April 24, 2000 and recorded herewith.
-The premises are to be sold subject to and with the benefit of all easements, restrictions, encroachments, building and zoning laws, liens, unpaid taxes, tax titles, water bills, municipal liens and assessments, rights of tenants and parties in possession, and attorney's fees and costs.
+EASTERLY by Lot 18 on a plan of land hereinafter mentioned, one hundred twelve and 75/100 (112.75) feet; NORTHERLY by Lot 13 on said plat, ninety-five (95) feet; and WESTERLY by said Fanning Avenue, one hundred nineteen and 22/100 (119.22) feet.
+Containing 12,080 square feet of land and being Lot 17 on a plan entitled "Varnun Heights, Dracut, Massachusetts, belonging to Costas Psoinos and Antonios Katsikas" sub-divided June, 1956, and recorded in Middlesex North District Registry of Deeds, Plan Book 87, Plan 200 as amended by a plan drawn by Dana F. Perkins & Sons, Inc., C.E.'s, dated September 13, 1960 and recorded with said Registry in Plan Book 93, Plan 114.
+This conveyance is made subject to a Grant to New sold subject to and with the benefit of all easements, restrictions, encroachments, building and zoning laws, liens, unpaid taxes, tax titles, water bills, municipal liens and assessments, rights of tenants and parties in possession, and attorney's fees and costs.
+TERMS OF SALE: A deposit of FIVE THOUSAND DOLLARS AND 00 CENTS

-possession, and altorney's fees and costs.
-TERMS OF SALE: A deposit of FIVE THOUSAND DOLLARS AND 00 CENTS (\$5,000.00) in the form of a certified check, bank treasurer's check or money order will be required to be delivered at or before the time the bid is offered.
-The successful bidder will be required to execute a Foreclosure Sale Agreement immediately after the close of the bidding.
+England Telephone & Telegraph Co., et al dated December 11, 1957, and recorded with said Registry, successful bidder will be required to execute a Foreclosure Sale Agreement immediately after the close of the bidding.
 The balance of the purchase price shall be paid within thirty (30) days from the sale date in the form of a certified check, bank treasurer's check or other check satisfactory to Mortgagee's attorney.
 The Mortgagee reserves the right to bid at the sale, to reject any and all bids, to continue the sale and to amend the terms of the sale by written or oral announcement made before or during the foreclosure sale.
 If the sale is set aside for any reason, the Purchaser at the sale shall be entitled only to a return of the deposit paid.
 The purchaser shall have no further recourse against the Mortgagor, the Mortgagee or the Mortgagee's attorney.
-The description of the premises contained in sald mortgage shall control in the event of an error in this publication.
-TIME WILL BE OF THE ESSENCE.
-Other terms, if any, to be announced at the sale.
+The description of the premises contained in said mortgage shall control in the event of an error in this publication.
+TIME WILL BE OF THE ESSENCE Other terms, if any, to be announced at the sale.
 Wells Fargo Bank, N.A. successor by merger to Wells